 Born in Yakima, Washington and raised in Seattle, Jean graduated from Cornish College and later the University of Texas in San Antonio, Texas.
 For many formative years, she lived in Ketchum, Idaho working at the Sun Valley Center for the Arts in Sun Valley thriving on exposure to a diverse roster of visiting artists and scholars.

 Jean founded Anchor art space, a well-respected exhibition space offering compelling shows and programs attracting a broad audience from the region and beyond.
-She served on boards at Cornish College, 911 Media Arts, Anchor art space and has served on the La Conner Arts Commission as well as represented Artist Trust as a regional ATAL speaker.
-Jean is represented by Smith & Vallee Gallery and recently exhibited at the San Juan Islands Museum of Art in September, 2017.
+She served on boards at Cornish College, 911 Media Arts, Anchor art space and the La Conner Arts Commission as well as represented Artist Trust as a regional ATAL speaker.
+Jean is represented by Smith & Vallee Gallery and exhibited at the San Juan Islands Museum of Art.